ipilcher/fdf/README.md

 installed as documented
 [here](https://github.com/ipilcher/libsavl#building-and-installing-the-library).
-The development packages or files for all three libraries must be installed in order to build FDF and both included filters.
+The development packages or files for all three libraries must be installed in order to build FDF and all of the included filters.

 > **NOTES:**
 >